philberryman/swapi-search/README.md

 ### Improvements needed

-*Creating a GraphQL backend would reduce the amount of front-end API requests needed.
+- Creating a GraphQL backend would reduce the amount of front-end API requests needed.
-*Styling is a long way from perfect.
+- Styling is a long way from perfect.
 Info cards are falling out of the yellow border created by the Wrapper component.
-*Some odd behaviour is sometimes caused by the order responses come back from the API.
+- Some odd behaviour is sometimes caused by the order responses come back from the API.
 Not all responses are being cached either for some reason.
-*The warnings mentioned above when tests are run.
-It seems like these aren't a real problem and would probably not exist if Hooks weren't being used (although more investigation is probably needed here).
-\*Better test coverage.
+- Better test coverage.
 Some of the tests are pretty low on detail (only testing a single property for each Film, Person, HomeWorld, Vehicle).
 Only one piece of the API has been mocked (for search).
+- The warnings mentioned above when tests are run.It seems like these aren't a real problem and would probably not exist if Hooks weren't being used (although more investigation is probably needed here).